kateuj/coffee_cram/README.md

 * Martina Terlevic my CI mentor, for her invaluable advice.
 * [Kera Cudmore](https://github.com/kera-cudmore/readme-examples/blob/main/README.md#italic-bold-and-code) for showing how to form a README file.
-* Liz for listening and offering suggestions when I was brainstorming logic and troubleshooting solutions.
+* Liz my friend and fellow coder, for listening and offering suggestions when I was brainstorming logic and troubleshooting solutions.
 * The big and little human beings of the Ulloa-James household who have been very patient with me, allowing me the time day or night to get my coding done.

-bugs
-random drink not refresh page
-update order count and score
-emailjs not feeding in parameter - added in js script to fix when how to play click the timer gets quicker